lendis-ratgeber-buerofinanzierung-asset-light

 Definition - What is Asset-Light?

-Asset light" is essentially a business model strategy and the question of how a company sets up and optimises its balance sheet.
-A company is therefore "asset light" if it has (relatively) little ownership of assets, i.e. only a small amount of fixed assets on the balance sheet.
-The asset-light strategy is particularly common among companies in the service sector, which in principle require little capital for business operations.
+"Asset Light" is essentially a business model strategy and the question of how a company sets up and optimizes its balance sheet.
+A company is therefore "Asset Light" if it has (relatively) little ownership of assets, i.e. only a small amount of fixed assets in its balance sheet.
+The asset-light strategy is particularly common among companies in the service sector that generally require little capital for business operations.
 The best-known examples include well-known companies such as Airbnb and Uber or providers of co-working spaces such as WeWork.

-Another very well-known example of the asset light approach is the company Apple, which outsources numerous areas that cause high investments (production facilities, personnel) to third parties.
+Another very well-known example of the asset-light approach is the company Apple, which outsources numerous areas that cause high investments (production facilities, personnel) to third parties.

 Comparison: Asset Light vs. Asset Heavy